pomponchik/skelet/README.md

 - [x] Typing support
 - [x] Checking field names (prohibit underscores at the beginning)
 - [x] Documenting fields
+- [x] The ability to validate any fields

 To do:

-- [ ] The ability to validate any fields (+ a set of standard validators for basic field types)
 - [ ] The ability to set a callback to change any of the fields + a mutex to a mutable field to ensure thread safety)
 - [ ] A separate mutex for each field
 - [ ] Checking fields for conflicts